MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailPublicFolder.md

 ```

 ### -Filter
-!!!
-Exchange Server 2010

-The Filter parameter indicates the OPath filter used to filter recipients.

-For more information about the filterable properties, see Filterable Properties for the -Filter Parameter.

-!!!
-Exchange Server 2013

-The Filter parameter indicates the OPath filter used to filter recipients.

-For more information about the filterable properties, see Filterable properties for the -Filter parameter.

-!!!
-Exchange Server 2016, Exchange Online

 The Filter parameter indicates the OPath filter used to filter recipients.

 For more information about the filterable properties, see Filterable properties for the -Filter parameter (https://technet.microsoft.com/library/bb738155.aspx).

 ```yaml
 Type: String